Richard Strauss: Fame and success with operas (1898–1933)

 After Salome, Strauss had a string of critically successful operas which he created with the librettist and poet Hugo von Hofmannsthal.
 These operas included Elektra (1909), Der Rosenkavalier (1911), Ariadne auf Naxos (1912, rev. 1916), Die Frau ohne Schatten (1919), Die ägyptische Helena (1928), and Arabella (1933).
 While all of these works remain part of the opera repertoire, his opera Der Rosenkavalier is generally considered his finest achievement.
 During this time he continued to work internationally as a celebrity conductor, and from 1919 to 1924 he was principal conductor of the Vienna State Opera.

-In 1920 he co-founded the Salzburg Festival with Max Reinhardt and the set designer Alfred Rolle.
-In 1924 Strauss's opera Intermezzo premiered at the Dresden Semperoper with both the music and the libretto by Strauss.
+In 1920, he co-founded the Salzburg Festival with Max Reinhardt and the set designer Alfred Rolle.
+In 1924 Strauss's opera Intermezzo premiered at the Dresden Semperoper with both the music and libretto by Strauss.
 For this opera, Strauss wanted to move away from post-Wagnerian metaphysics which had been the philosophical framework of Hofmannsthal's libretti, and instead embrace a modern domestic comedy to Hofmannsthal's chagrin.
 The work proved to be a success.

 At the outbreak of World War I Strauss was invited to sign the Manifesto of German artists and intellectuals supporting the German role in the conflict.
 Several colleagues, including Max Reinhardt, signed, but Strauss refused, and his response was recorded with approval by the French critic Romain Rolland in his diary for October 1914: "Declarations about war and politics are not fitting for an artist, who must give his attention to his creations and his works."

 In 1924 Strauss's son Franz married Alice von Grab-Hermannswörth, daughter of a Jewish industrialist, in a Roman Catholic ceremony.
 Franz and Alice had two sons, Richard and Christian.